Roger Bacon (c.1214–1294) is sometimes credited with the modern establishment of the scientific method, following Aristotle.

 Let us start with an assumption: This God is fully self-conscious, self-aware, the Creator of all things seen and known, and unseen and unknown to us.
 This God started the universe and all the things within it.
 Yet because he dwells outside our experienced dimensions of time and space, he must, in order to communicate with us, penetrate time and space and reveal himself to us in some way.
 Surely, if he is the creator of all, he must be able to disclose himself to us if he so chooses to do so?
 A mute God is no god, if he cannot make himself known.

 Yet this God does not disclose himself by natural means, normally, although he is able to do so if he so chooses.
 This God is able to communicate directly with our minds and our souls by his Spirit, supernaturally.
-We call this communication “revelation.”
+We call can i over the counter uk this communication “revelation.”
 It is not susceptible to human investigation because it takes place immediately between the soul and God: direct speech as it were between a human being in relationship with a divine being.
 Just as intimately as a husband and wife making love, so too the intimacy of the soul with God is beyond description and explanation.
 Yet the reality of it is so real that it is more real than anything the senses can provide.
 Just as we know we exist, and cannot question it, so too, we who have been touched by God know that He is and can no more doubt his reality than we can doubt our own existence.

 What I am saying is the only way to know the truth is to know by encounter the Truth Giver – to know the One who is Truth itself.
 This God who is self consistent and self-aware has the capacity to reveal himself to human beings.
 He reveals himself as He sees himself so that we can know him in truth.
 It is the only way to know the truth of the universe: it is the only way to know the reason for existence which is Love: to love and be loved.
 Love is the reason for the Creation.
 And no once can know Love until one is known by God, who is Love.